lynnlangit/learning-cloud/GCP/GCP-CLOUDLAKES.md

 ## Managed Kubernetes / GKE

 GCP includes the [`Google Kubernetes Engine`](https://cloud.google.com/kubernetes-engine) as a container cluster controller.
 GKE can be configured to use an auto-scaling service.
-Also PAPI (see below) can be used.
+Also PAPI, which is now called `Google Life Sciences API` (see below) can be used.

 <img src="https://github.com/lynnlangit/learning-cloud/blob/38919ae405d672286aec0a33ebe01e1b42c3d096/images/data-lakes/gcp-k8.png">